Lancia Jolly

 The Lancia Jolly was a light commercial vehicle produced by the Italian vehicle manufacturer Lancia between 1959 and 1963.
 In four years, 3011 units were produced.

-The low-loading Jolly, based on the Appia passenger car, was available with van or pick-up bodywork.
-An updated version with a bigger engine, called the Super Jolly, replaced it.
+The low-loading Jolly was based on the third series of the Appia passenger car, and was first presented alongside it in early 1959.
+Its predecessors had used the Appia bodywork, including the front doors, but for the Jolly, Lancia decided to use a cab over design instead.
+It was available with van or pick-up bodywork.
+An entirely different version with a bigger engine using Flavia mechanicals, called the Super Jolly, replaced it in 1964.

 The code name of the Jolly was 809.

+In 2025, Iveco revealed the Iveco Jolly and Iveco SuperJolly, reusing the name of the Lancia vehicle.